jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 For simplicity, we add our web page into the same project as our backend by performing following steps:

-* Create directory `public` into our `resources` directory that will include our web page
+* Create directory `public` into `src/main/resources` directory that will include our web page
 * Extend `jexxa-application.properties` by following lines so that this directory is exposed as web directory
   ```properties
   io.jexxa.rest.static.files.root=src/main/resources/public
   io.jexxa.rest.static.files.external=true
   ```
-* Finally, add web page `index.html` with following content into `resources/public`:
+* Add web page `index.html` with following content into `resources/public`:
     ```html
     <!DOCTYPE html>
     <html lang="en">